-Whatever you do, make sure to catch the Holiday Toy Drummers on stage.
+Whatever you do, make sure to catch the Holiday Toy Drummers.
 These living wooden soldiers are delightfully energetic and fun.
-They have a new location on the main event stage this year!
+They are back at their location near the entrance to Pixar Pier!

-- Blue 13 – Bollywood dance party for Diwali
+- Blue 13 Dance Company – Bollywood dance party for Diwali

 - Mostly Kosher – Yiddish eclectic klezmer music for Hanukkah